History of Kerala: Trade relations

 According to the Periplus of the Erythraean Sea, a region known as Limyrike began at Naura and Tyndis.
 However the Ptolemy mentions only Tyndis as the Limyrike's starting point.
 The region probably ended at Kanyakumari; it thus roughly corresponds to the present-day Malabar Coast.
 The value of Rome's annual trade with the region was estimated at around 50,000,000 sesterces.
 He also mentions that the region was prone to pirates.
 Cosmas Indicopleustes mentioned that it was also a source of Malabar peppers.
 Contemporary Tamil literature, Puṟanāṉūṟu and Akanaṉūṟu, speak of the Roman vessels and the Roman gold that used to come to the Kerala ports in search of Malabar pepper and other spices, which had enormous demand in the West.
-The contact with Middle East and Romans might have given rise to small colonies of Jews, Mappila Muslims, and Syrian Christians in the chief harbour towns of Kerala.
+The contact with Middle East and Romans might have given rise to small colonies of Jews, Syrian Christians and Mappila Muslims in the chief harbour towns of Kerala.

 Formation of a multicultural society

 Buddhism and Jainism reached Kerala in this early period.
 As in other parts of ancient India, Buddhism and Jainism co-existed with early Hindu beliefs during the first five centuries.
 Merchants from West Asia and Southern Europe established coastal posts and settlements in Kerala.
 Jews arrived in Kerala as early as 573 BCE.
 The Cochin Jews believe that their ancestors came to the west coast of India as refugees following the destruction of Jerusalem in the first century CE.
-Saint Thomas Christians claim to be the descendants of the converts of Saint Thomas the Apostle of Jesus Christ.
+Syrian Christians claim to be the descendants of the converts of Saint Thomas the Apostle of Jesus Christ.
 Arabs also had trade links with Kerala, starting before the 4th century BCE, as Herodotus (484–413 BCE) noted that goods brought by Arabs from Kerala were sold to the Jews at Eden.
-They intermarried with local people, resulting in formation of the Muslim Mappila community.
+They intermarried with local people, resulting in the formation of the Muslim Mappila community.
 In the 4th century, the Knanaya Christians migrated from Persia and settled in southern Kodungallur.
 Mappila was an honorific title that had been assigned to respected visitors from abroad; and Jewish, Syrian Christian, and Muslim immigration might account for later names of the respective communities: Juda Mappilas, Muslim Mappilas, and Nasrani Mappilas.
 According to the legends of these communities, the earliest Christian churches, mosque, and synagogue (CE 1568) in India were built in Kerala.
 The combined number of Jews, Muslims, and Christians was relatively small at this early stage.
 They co-existed harmoniously with each other and with local Hindu society, aided by the commercial benefit from such association.